What Is A Missouri Registered Agent?

 - Cost: Hiring a commercial registered agent service is more expensive than acting as your own registered agent.

-Northwest's online document management system and regular compliance alerts make working with them worry-free.
-They'll scan and upload all your essential legal documents and mail you physical copies as needed.
+ZenBusiness' online document management system and regular compliance alerts make working with them worry-free.
+They'll scan and upload all your essential legal documents into a personalized online dashboard that you can access at any time.

 In Missouri, you will be required to elect your registered agent when you complete your LLC’s Articles of Organization.
 The Articles of Organization is the main LLC formation document in Missouri.